opensquiggly/eugene/README.md

 quickly.*browning.*foxhound
 ```

-Admittedly this is a bit of a contrived example, but its useful to illustrate
+Admittedly this is a bit of a contrived example, but it's useful to illustrate
 the point.

 First, Zoekt extracts the three known literals from the string, getting: